Graduate College Post-Comprehensive Research Fellowship

 Because this is a post-comprehensive fellowship, a student may be nominated only once.
 The number of fellowships is limited and awards are highly competitive.

 - Successful dissertation completion by a department's previous fellowship recipients and by its general Ph.D. student cohort will be heavily weighted in award decisions.
 Departments/programs will become ineligible if students do not complete in a timely manner.

-- Nominees must have successfully completed the comprehensive examination (see previous page for dates of eligibility).
+- Nominees must have successfully completed the comprehensive examination (see above for dates of eligibility).